channveerswamiHiremath/pandas-df-leetcode/README.md

      Join, merge, and aggregate data for training and evaluation.
 - **Business & Industry Applications**  – Data-driven decision-making in finance, healthcare, e-commerce, etc.

 In short: **Pandas is the first step in any AI/ML pipeline.** Without clean, structured data, even the best neural networks won’t work effectively.

----

-## Acknowledgment
-Thanks to [LeetCode](https://leetcode.com/studyplan/introduction-to-pandas/) for providing the **Pandas Study Plan**.